andrewk0506/singledate-vms/README.md

 ## Workflow

+0. Run `pre-commit install` - you'll only need to do this once and your code will be automatically tidied after you attempt to `git commit`.
 1. Choose or get assigned a ticket
 2. Create a new branch off your team’s branch .
 For simplicity name your branch: `team#-issue#-brief description`. e.g: `git checkout -b 3-1-test team-3-vaccination`